donfolayan/product-recommendation/README.md

 - **Tests failing:** Run `pytest -v` for more detailed output.
 - **Image loading errors:** Ensure the static/images directories exist and contain the scraped images.
 - **Notebook path errors:** Make sure to run notebooks from the project root directory.

+---

+## Data & Model Files

+- **Label Mapping Files:**
+  - `src/data/dataset/stock_code_mapping.json`: Maps model output indices to stock codes (used for inference and result mapping).
+  - `src/data/dataset/stock_code_to_product.json`: Maps stock codes to human-readable product names (used for display and recommendations).
+  - These files ensure that model predictions are correctly mapped to product identities and descriptions at inference time.